Fantasy World Building: Star Systems and Other External Influences

 Another consideration when developing your own star maps for your fantasy world is the number of planets that exist in your solar system, the location of those planets and proximity to your world, whether life exists on those planets and what type of interaction those planets have with your own fantasy world.

 Constellations have not just been used for predicting the future or characteristics about a person based on their birth and the alignment of planets.
 Constellations have been quite handy for developing religions in many societies and are still used as a navigational tool for seaman and other adventurers.

 The night sky has many fascinating elements that you could utilize in your fantasy world and as part of your science fiction and fantasy writing.
-Passing asteroids, black holes, shooting stars, comets and UFO's are fascinating things to have interacting with your fantasy planet.
-Of course you could come up with your own fantasy stellar object like a plasma star bridge that joins your fantasy world to your moons or other dimensions.
+Passing asteroids, black holes, shooting stars, comets and UFOs are fascinating things to have interacting with your fantasy planet.
+Of course, you could come up with your own fantasy stellar object like a plasma star bridge that joins your fantasy world to your moons or other dimensions.

-If you are developing your fictional world for a fantasy story, using the information about your solar system in your story can be challenging particularly if the interaction of stellar objects is subtle and not weaved into the storytelling as a main or secondry theme.
+If you are developing your fictional world for a fantasy story, using the information about your solar system in your story can be challenging particularly if the interaction of stellar objects is subtle and not weaved into the storytelling as a main or secondary theme.

-Navigational star charts might be useful to create if you have a seafaring or other travelling or nomadic characters.
-Desert cultures might also use the stars to navigate across the expanse of ever changing sea dunes.
+Navigational star charts might be useful to create if you have seafaring or other travelling or nomadic characters.
+Desert cultures might also use the stars to navigate across the expanse of ever-changing sea dunes.
 If you have characters who are involved in religions and other types of cults then they may be influenced by astral events and could discover meaning, purpose and symbolism through happenings they see and experience in the sky.

 If you are a fictional world builder or geofictionalist than you may want to dig deeper into the external influences of your fantasy world.
 Learning how Earth is influenced by external factors will provide you with a good foundation on how to approach and apply the external influences to your fantasy world and it will also help to foster your imagination.